 (a) the child or young person has or may have special educational needs, and

 (b) it may be necessary for special educational provision to be made for the child or young person in accordance with an EHC plan.Section 36 (8) Children and Families Act 2014

 In other words, if there is a possibility that a child has SEN which could need support which goes beyond the resources and advice routinely available to a setting.

 When deciding whether to carry out an assessment, the local authority will consider evidence from the setting about what action has been taken to meet your child or young person’s needs, and what progress is being made.

 “In considering whether an EHC needs assessment is necessary, the local authority should consider whether there is evidence that despite the early years provider, school or post-16 institution having taken relevant and purposeful action to identify, assess and meet the special educational needs of the child or young person, the child or young person has not made expected progress.”
 (9.14)

-The local authority must decide whether to proceed with an assessment and let you know within six weeks of the initial request.
-They will always contact you as a parent or young person – even where the request was made by the school or college.
+They must decide whether to proceed with an assessment and let you know within six weeks of the initial request.
+Check out our EHC Timeline document (PDF) for further information.